10 Non-Toxic, Pet-Safe Succulents

 Bonus points for the dragon fruit: This cactus is a night bloomer.
 It has a huge, beautiful, white flower that opens only at night.
 Watch for it!

 Another Sempervivum.
 It’s not very different from the last one, but the colors are pretty awesome.

 Semps are great because most are frost-hardy.
 You can leave them outdoors year-round if you live in a place with mild winters.
 They can withstand some light snows and come out no worse for the wear!

 Do you have any stories about pets munching succulents?
 What did you do about it?
+Are succulents poisonous to cats?
 Tell us in the comments below!